-Federal Perkins Loan is awarded to students based on financial need and who are paying the regular full-time tuition package rate.
+Federal Perkins Loan is awarded to students paying the full-time package rate of tuition with priority given to those with the highest financial need meeting the FAFSA priority filing date.
+The Federal Perkins Loan program ends September 30, 2017.
+No additional Perkins loans will be available after that time.
 Perkins loans have a 5% fixed interest rate and are funded by the Federal government.
 No interest is charged or repayment required until nine months after the student drops below half-time enrollment.
 Funds are limited.